Firstgoer/DWPlus/README.md

 This is my first official go at writting an addon despite 15 years of playing the game.
 So if any bugs or errors show their face, please let me know.
 Any suggestions or requests are also welcome!

 **Features**
-	- RP Table entries provide a tooltip showing the players recently spent and earned RP
+	- RP Table entries provide a tooltip showing the players recently spent and earned RP.
 	- Filter the table by certain classes or show only those in your party / raid.
-Table columns can also be sorted by Player, Class or DKP
+Table columns can also be sorted by Player, Class or DKP.
 	- Loot history.
 What item was won, by whom, from what boss/zone, and how much they spent on it.
 Can be filtered by player.
 	- RP history.
 Comprehensive list of all players that received (or lost) rp for each event.
 	- Bid timer displaying what is currently up for bid as well as it's minimum bid.